Horse clipping safety – don’t get squashed or electrocuted!

 Safety tips for your equipment

-- Make sure you are working away from water and with GFI outlets if applicable.
+- Ensure you are working away from water and with GFI outlets if applicable.
 Sometimes the closest outlet is by water, in which case the GFI will protect against electrical shocks.

-- Inspect the cord to your clippers for tears in the outer sheath that covers all of the really important stuff inside.
+- Inspect the cord to your clippers for tears in the outer sheath covering all the important stuff inside.

 - Don’t tangle your horse up with the cord!
 Avoid plugging in the clippers on the left side and crossing over or under your horse to do the right side.
 Turn your horse around or find another set of cross ties with the outlet on the other side.